 In addition, ownership by the LLC may protect the rental property from your personal creditors.
 However, if you are forming a single-member LLC, it is important to have us check state law to make sure creditor protection is available.

 Regardless of what type of real estate you own, we are here to help you.
-Call us to schedule an Estate Planning Session!
+Call us to schedule a free Estate Planning Session!
 Let’s discuss your current and future real estate ventures and the best way to protect them.

 Attorney Myrna Serrano Setty is a compassionate Florida attorney with extensive experience helping Tampa and Wesley Chapel families complete their estate planning.
 All too often, estate planning law lacks the human touch and voice to make it accessible to everyday families, which Attorney Myrna Serrano Setty is doing her best to remedy by empowering them through her writing.